Ernest Tatham

-Charles Ernest Tatham (13 February 1905 – 14 September 1997) was a Canadian theologian, missionary, and author of books.
+(Charles Ernest) C. E. Tatham (13 February 1905 – 14 September 1997) was a Canadian theologian, missionary, and author of books.

 Early life

 Tatham was born in Wellington, Ontario in 1905.
 He was the son of Charles Goodeve Tatham (1854-1918).
 He earned a B.A. degree in Theology from Toronto Bible College.

 Career

 Tatham is best remembered as a co-founder of Emmaus Bible College in Dubuque, Iowa, in 1941, along with R.E.
 Harlow and John Smart.
 Some of the correspondence courses he wrote remain part of the curriculum to this very day.

 In 1959, Tatham also founded Kingsway Academy, a Christian school in Nassau, Bahamas.
 In 1970, he was a founding board member of another Christian school; The King's Academy in West Palm Beach, Florida.

 He planted nine Open Brethren churches throughout Canada and the United States.

 Literary career

 Tatham was a prolific author over a period spanning nearly sixty years.
 In addition to course materials for Emmaus Bible College, he wrote a number of books for the wider public.
 Among these were Daniel Speaks Today, Forever Secure: Now and Hereafter, Waiting for the Sunrise, Food for New Believers, and Let the Tide Come In!